 I remember getting so tired of being upset all the time.
 Finally, I decided I was going to learn to walk in peace if it was the last thing I ever did.

-I started by praying and studying what the Bible says about God's peace.
+I started by praying, and studying peace in the Bible.
 I asked God to show me how the devil stole my peace.
 Then I started paying attention to how I responded to people and situations and made a real effort to change my behavior.

 Sometimes you need to learn what the root of your problem is before you can make any real progress.
 For example, if I lost my peace every morning, I’d have to stop and ask myself why.
 It may have been that I didn’t spend any time the night before getting prepared for the morning when just taking a few extra minutes to get organized and lay out my clothes would have been an easy fix.
 But I realized there was a deeper problem underneath.

-God showed me that I had to start taking responsibility for my own happiness, instead of doing what I had always done before, which was blaming everyone but myself and saying things like: "Well, if you would do this, then I wouldn't get upset" or "If you'd help me more around the house, then I wouldn't have to be late all the time."
+God showed me that I had to start taking responsibility for my own happiness, instead of doing what I had always done before, which was blaming everyone but myself.
+“Well, if you would do this, then I wouldn’t get upset” or “If you’d help me more around the house, then I wouldn’t have to be late all the time.”

 In those days, whenever I started to get upset, I could feel the anger bubbling up inside me and my main goal was to stop it before it ever got out of my mouth, because saying what I wanted to say right then would have made the situation ten times worse.

 The bottom line is, if what you’re about to do is not peaceful, it’s not God’s will.
 More than anything, we need to follow peace.

 Colossians 3:15 says, And let the peace (soul harmony which comes) from Christ rule (act as umpire continually) in your hearts [deciding and settling with finality all questions that arise in your minds….